syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of sublayer hovered shape color in maps.
+            Color of sublayer shape when it is hovered.
             <br/>
             <br/>
         </td>